 Interest income, net.
-The decrease in interest income, net was primarily related to decreased interest income earned on investments.
+The decrease in interest income, net was primarily related to decreased interest income earned on investments due to an overall decrease in interest rates.

 Other expense, net.
 The increase in other expense, net was primarily related to changes in fair value of equity securities.